Permits for Collecting, Importing, & Transporting organisms

 4. Reporting to FHL or possessing a separate permit is required for special:

 a.
-Species: the Pacific oyster Crassostrea gigas, the Kumomoto oyster Crassostrea sikamea, the European flat oyster Ostrea edulis, the Olympia oyster Ostrea conchaphila, the Mediterranean mussel Mytilus galloprovincialis, the geoduck Panope abrupta, the Manilla clam Venerupis philippinarum, the pinto abalone Haliotis kamtschatkana, the Japanese oyster drill Ceratostoma inornatum, and the European green crab Carcinus maenas.
+Species: the Pacific oyster Crassostrea gigas, the Kumomoto oyster Crassostrea sikamea, the European flat oyster Ostrea edulis, the Olympia oyster Ostrea conchaphila, the Mediterranean mussel Mytilus galloprovincialis, the geoduck Panope abrupta, the Manila clam Venerupis philippinarum, the pinto abalone Haliotis kamtschatkana, the Japanese oyster drill Ceratostoma inornatum, and the European green crab Carcinus maenas.

 b.
 Sites: All sites outside the waters of San Juan County and Cypress Island.
 Also, sites of special concern in and near the San Juan Islands: Deer Harbor, West Sound, East Sound (Orcas Island), Westcott Bay (San Juan Island), Bellingham Bay, Samish Bay, Dungeness Bay, Hood Canal, Outer coast of Clallam County.